casangi/casadocs/docs/api/casashell/doc.rst

    Description
       Each task has built in inline help that can be seen with the standard Python help command.
-      However, given the complexity of many tasks, with lengthy descriptions, images, table, and large numbers of parameters and subparameters (not a standard Python feature), the web-based casadocs API documentation provides more functionality.
+      However, given the complexity of many tasks, with lengthy descriptions, images, tables, and large numbers of parameters and subparameters (not a standard Python feature), the web-based casadocs API documentation provides more functionality.